mandar-damle/HDM-documentation/VCD/Admin Guide/Admin Guide.md

 **NOTE:** Multiple retries can delay the boot.
 In these cases, the user may have to wait up to 30 minutes for the migration operation to complete.

+# Unresolved Issues
+If PrimaryIO technical support is required, refer to the Install Guide for the details.